 The lower end of the waterfalls and pools

 At the top of the falls are the old ruins of a copper mine crushing mill.
-Ignore the narrow path coming down on the left, and keep straight ahead on the obvious main path.
+Keep straight ahead on the obvious main path, ignoring the narrow path coming down on the left (this is the path leading down from the South Ridge, should you return that way).
 Soon you will pass the ruin of an old house; this used to be the quarry manager’s house.

 After another 300 yards, on the left you will see the Gladstone Rock with a large slate plaque on it.
 Here Prime Minister William Gladstone gave a speech and formally opened the path in 1892.
 The pointed peak over to your left is Yr Aran.